MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Rewards or incentivizes users with cryptocurrency tokens for completing a task.

-After an internal Microsoft review, if the compliance demonstration is satisfactory, Microsoft proceeds with further certification of your app.
-If the compliance demonstration is unsatisfactory, you'll be informed of the decision.
+After an internal Microsoft review, if the compliance demonstration is satisfactory, Microsoft may proceed with further certification of your app.
+If the compliance demonstration is unsatisfactory, Microsoft will keep you informed of the decision to not proceed with certification of your app.

 ## App Functionality